 by Amalthea

-This project aims to establish a connected early care system in the Pardubice Region of the Czech Republic to better support vulnerable children aged 0 to 8.
-It aims to address the lack of cooperation among the health, social, and educational sectors, which often results in delays in identifying and providing necessary support.
-By raising awareness and promoting collaboration across these sectors, the project aspires to create sustainable conditions for early identification and intervention.
-The approach is based on the Primokiz methodology, with implementation focused on the town of Chrudim.
+This project set out to establish a connected early care system in the Pardubice Region of the Czech Republic to better support vulnerable children aged 0 to 8.
+It addressed gaps in cooperation among the health, social, and education sectors, which often delayed the identification and delivery of support.
+By raising awareness and fostering collaboration, the project aimed to create lasting conditions for timely identification and intervention.
+The approach followed the Primokiz methodology, with implementation centered on the town of Chrudim.

 BRIDGING THE GAP: BUILDING TRUST BETWEEN ROMA FAMILIES AND PRESCHOOL INSTITUTIONS